Matcha Pesto; the healthiest pesto around!

 I’ve been experimenting a lot with pesto.
 Among my successes (we won’t talk about the failures!) were rocket pesto, radicchio pesto and roasted pumpkin and orange pesto However my latest one is definitely tops at the moment; not only because of the taste but also the healthfulness level.
 I’m talking about Matcha pesto.
 As you probably know or have realized matcha, which is pure ground specially grown and processed green tea powder, is the new ‘it’ beverage and superfood.
 Everybody is drinking matcha lattes or smoothies!
 And it is now sneaking its way into cooking too!

-When I got the idea to make a matcha pesto, I, of course, googled it to see what recipes were out there.
+When I got the idea to make a matcha pesto, of course, I googled it to see what recipes were out there.
 I found a few but not a lot.
-I used the one I found on www.panateamatcha.com for inspiration, but changed a few things.
+I used one I found on a matcha tea site for inspiration, but changed a few things.
 The result was exceptionally good and I will be adding this recipe to my go-to list for quick healthy meals, especially because I usually have matcha in my fridge as I add it to my yoghurt for breakfast!

 If you do try this matcha pesto, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.

 If you want to save this recipe for later, you can print it, bookmark this page or save it to Pinterest.

 - 1 1/2 teaspoon culinary matcha

 - 1 cup mint leaves